Weight Watchers Tuscan Chicken Pasta

 This Weight Watchers Tuscan Chicken Pasta is a delicious and easy weeknight meal that your entire family will love!
 I’ve altered this popular dish to be a healthy, WW recipe without sacrificing the creamy and indulgent pasta dish.

-image with text for pinterest of ww tuscan chicken pasta in white bowl
+top down image of chicken pasta in a white bowl.

 Instant Pot Instructions